nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - ✅ Step through your code line by line
 - ✅ Inspect variables and see their values in real-time
 - ✅ Use all of VS Code's debugging features inside the container
-- ✅ Get hot reload for code changes without rebuilding anything
+- ✅ Restart the debugger quickly to see code changes

-### Step 6: Install Dev Containers Extension
+### Step 7: Install Dev Containers Extension

 1. Open VS Code
 2. Go to Extensions (Cmd/Ctrl + Shift + X)